jbee/jadamant/README.md

 * __Collections are thread-safe by concept__ (no additional API or impl., wrappers or runtime-exceptions)
 * Eager evaludation is (in most cases) the appropriate way to solve problems in Java (even tho' we work immutable)
 * `null` is avoided as far as possible - it is not considered as a valid value (e.g. as a collection's element)
-* Interfaces should be narrow/minimal (1 method for most of em) - a rich set of utile functions comes from combining and composing minimal interfaces
+* Interfaces should be narrow/minimal (1 method for most of em) - a rich set of utile functions comes from combining and composing minimal interfaces (maximized decoupling)
 * functions should be combinable with a minimal use of generics (specialised interfaces + adapters over single general + multiple generics)
 * functions try to be stateless and are therefore often constants (code describes what to do when a value becomes available)
 * __Reflection is pain__ - concepts have to be compile-time save